Abdelhaq-Bensghir/articles/data/analytics_engineering/learn DBT.md

 ## Additional Resources:

 - [Official Documentation](https://docs.getdbt.com/)
-- Attend DBT events or webinars near you.
+- Attend DBT events or webinars near you: [on meetup for example](https://www.meetup.com/)
 - DBT cheatsheet: [Download here](https://github.com/bruno-szdl/cheatsheets/blob/main/dbt_cheat_sheet.pdf)

 Please feel free to get in touch or comment if you discover any interesting links or articles to share with the community.
 Thanks in advance!